StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 If you’re intimidated by TradingView and want a simpler screener that still gives you a decent amount of technical filters, ChartMill offers a perfect compromise between ease of use and useful indicators.
 I could easily imagine ChartMill as being indispensable to many casual traders and beginner investors (see our picks for the best brokers for beginners if you are just getting started or learning how to invest in stocks).

 Finding appealing stocks with ChartMill is as simple as moving a few sliders and ticking a few boxes.
-If you don’t want to come up with your own definition of what makes a stock cheap or safe or growthy, ChartMill also has proprietary ratings and preset screens.
+If you don’t want to come up with your own definition of what makes a stock cheap or safe, ChartMill also has proprietary ratings and preset screens.
 The chart views are laid out in a logical fashion, and screen results pop up quickly.

 • Pros: ChartMill is intuitive to use.
 There’s a good selection of fundamental filters, but not so many that it becomes overwhelming.
 Both traditional and candlestick pattern recognition are supported.